practical-bootcamp/k8s-game-rule/tests/game01/25_display_configmap_key 'special'/instruction.md

-Create and display a configmap, giving the key 'special'
+Create and display a configmap giving the key 'special'